 - Evidence-based information

-- Assessment and management of rheumatoid arthritis
+- Assessment and management skills for rheumatoid arthritis

 - Clinically relevant examples